MY CANCER 'STORY'

 Cancer has changed my life, of course, it was a crazy diagnosis to receive at 18, but it hasn't taken over me.
 It has made me so grateful for hours, days, weeks, months of good health, for my loved ones around me, and the opportunities life throws at me.

-I am very realistic about my prospects, the prognosis of sarcoma is not a good one and not something anyone in their 20s should have to face, however I am hopeful about the potential future of medicine, and am in the lucky position of stability at the moment.
+I am very realistic about my prospects, the prognosis of sarcoma is not a good one and not something anyone in their 20s should have to face, however I am hopeful about the potential future of medicine, and I do have a weird cancer which can go through long periods of indolence and stability, so I have time on my side.
 For now, I will hold onto that and continue to take each day as it comes and make the most of everything I have in the here and now.